Energy Industry Skill Standards & Profiles

-The goal of the Energy Industry Skill Standards Project is to specify the critical work functions, key activities, performance indicators and knowledge, skills, and abilities an individual needs to succeed in certain energy-related occupations.
-The result of this project will support the development of new curriculum and the strengthening of existing curriculum in programs leading to certain careers in the energy industry.
+The Energy Industry Skill Standards Project documents the critical work functions, key activities, performance indicators and knowledge, skills, and abilities needed to succeed in certain energy-related occupations.
+The project supports the development of new curriculum and the strengthening of existing curriculum in programs leading to certain careers in the energy industry.

 What is a skill panel?

 A skill panel is a group of skilled workers who have in-depth knowledge of the hands-on skills required to perform the job tasks in a technical position.
 The skills required to perform the job tasks are identified by the skill panel as the skill standards.